DualBrain/VbRogue/README.md

 * work as a team (OSS).
 * and do so using http://github.com.

-This project is for those with little to no knowledge of programming, for those who have tons of experience and everyone in between.
+This project is for those with little to no knowledge of programming as well as those whom have tons of experience and everyone in between.
 The idea is to have fun while both learning and lending knowledge along the way.

-Some of this collaboration is taking place in-person through http://basicsig.com monthly meetings while other interactions will be completely over the web.
+Some of this collaboration is taking place through twitch.tv live-coding sessions that take place every Tuesday 8pm central.

-NOTE: The purpose of this project is not to create a "rogue-like"; rather, we are using the original Rogue for inspiration and as a target design to build a project for the purposes of learning.
+NOTE: The purpose of this project is **not** to create a "rogue-like"; rather, we are using the original Rogue for inspiration and as a target design to build a project for the purposes of learning.
 Once we have a "finished product"; where it goes from there is anyones guess... until then, we have a target that can be held steady. ;-)

 # Folder Structure